Mega6776/NK-in-ICC/README.md

 with a prominent amount of tumor-associated macrophages (TAMs), neutrophils, and regulatory T cells.
-Recent research has demonstrated that tumor-associated neutrophils (TANs) and TAMs interact to accelerate ICC progression by acti- vating STAT3 signaling, therefore enhancing tumor invasion and metastasis.
+Recent research has demonstrated that tumor-associated neutrophils (TANs) and TAMs interact to accelerate ICC progression by activating STAT3 signaling, therefore enhancing tumor invasion and metastasis.
 Meanwhile, ICC-associated M2-polarized TAMs can drive tumor growth and invasiveness through an IL-10/STAT3-dependent epithelial-to-mesenchymal transition